keyfactor-pub/terraform-provider-keyfactor/README.md

-# Keyfactor Provider for Terraform
+# Keyfactor Terraform Provider

-The Keyfactor provider for Terraform enables programmatic management of Keyfactor resources.
-This project is a work in progress, and feature requests can be submitted by opening an issue.

-#### Integration status: Pilot - Ready for use in test environments.
-Not for use in production.
+#### Integration status: Production - Ready for use in production environments.

 ## About the Keyfactor Terraform Provider

-The Keyfactor Terraform provider enables programmatic management of Keyfactor resources.
+The Terraform provider enables management of Keyfactor resources utilizing HashiCorp Terraform.

-## Support for Keyfactor Terraform Provider

-Keyfactor Terraform Provider is open source and there is **no SLA** for this tool/library/client.
-Keyfactor will address issues as resources become available.
-Keyfactor customers may request escalation by opening up a support ticket through their Keyfactor representative.

 ## Local install